ramiel/memoizy/README.md

 memSum(1, 3); // returns 4 without comupting the sum
 memSum(5, 4); // returns 9 re-computing the sum and memoize it again

-memSum.clear(); // All values are now cleared and the cache for this memoized function is empty
+memSum.clear(); // All values are now cleared and
+                // the cache for this memoized function is empty
 ```

 ### Different cache

 You can use another cache implementation if you desire.
-The only contraints is that it must implement
+The only contraint is that it must implement
 the methods `has`, `get`, `set`, `delete` and, optionally, `clear`.
 If the cache doesn't support clear, it's up to you not to call it.
 In case an error is thrown.